mkrevuelta/CppMoveBase64/README.md

 Text:   Hello world!!
 ```

 The resulting object `binaryData` contains `char` elements.
-You can access then througth the `span()` function.
+You can access them througth the `span()` function.
 For example, you could construct a `std::string` copying the data:
 ```
 std::string copy (binaryData.span().data(),
                   binaryData.span().size());